eebbesen/mpls-food/README.md

 Minneapolis flag image from https://upload.wikimedia.org/wikipedia/commons/9/9d/Flag_of_Minneapolis.svg

+## Required
+* A relational database.
+Out of the box this will work with a local PostgreSQL instance
+* [chromedriver](https://chromedriver.chromium.org/downloads) on your path that matches your current Chrome version

 ## Start
 * modify application.yml to point to a running database instance
 * run MplsFoodApplication.java